 It's not uncommon for homebuyers to assume that the property seller would hold onto the earnest money check until closing.
 However, a property seller doesn't have to provide with any further notice of plans to cash the check, unless the purchase contract stated that the seller would refrain from depositing it until a certain date.

 Once the parties have signed the purchase contract and the seller receives the earnest money check, the seller is well within their legal rights to deposit it.
 The earnest money is held in escrow by a third party until the deal either closes or falls through.
 That means the seller doesn't literally receive the money yet.
 That happens later, either at closing or in the event the buyer backs out for a reason not allowed in the contract.

-The reason that the seller can cash the check (as compared to just hold on to it) is so he can verify that there are good funds available in the event of default and to prevent an unscrupulous buyer from later canceling the check if he decides to break the contract without a valid reason.
+The main reason that the check is actually deposited into escrow (as compared to the seller just holding on to it) is to verify that there are good funds available in the event of the buyer defaulting.
+Depositing the check also prevents an unscrupulous buyer from later canceling the check upon deciding to break the contract without a valid reason.

-If that’s the case, the seller could technically find another buyer at this point, while still holding you accountable for the earnest money.
+If so, the seller could technically find another buyer, while still holding you accountable for the earnest money.
 And, it's likely your bank is going to hit you with fees for the overdraft.

 Hopefully, once you or your agent explain to the seller the misunderstanding about the earnest money, the seller will understand and give you a bit more time to gather the funds and submit a new check.
 But it is important that you not delay, as time is of the essence in a real estate purchase contract.